barsha20061001/weather-app/README.md

 Using the Weather App is simple and intuitive:

-🔍 Search by City
+🔍 Search by City :

-Type the name of any city in the search bar (e.g., "New York").
+1. ype the name of any city in the search bar (e.g., "New York").

-Hit Enter or click the Search button.
+2. Hit Enter or click the Search button.

 🌤️ The app will display:

-Current temperature
+1. Current temperature

-Weather condition (e.g., Clear, Rainy, Snow)
+2. Weather condition (e.g., Clear, Rainy, Snow)

-Humidity
+3. Humidity

-Wind speed
+4. Wind speed

-"Feels like" temperature
+5. "Feels like" temperature